 In addition to the daily class structure, students are exposed to monthly and seasonal themes and activities.
 Classes will also have occasional field trips or in-class events that feature special performers or introduce students to a new theme in an engaging manner.

-Children are expected to attend Pomme d’Api for two years and it is recommended that the amount of time spent at Pomme d’Api increases in the second year if your child attended 2 days a week in their first year.
-Increased time at Pomme d’Api will allow the teachers to work in a targeted manner with your child on preparing them for elementary school start, both socially and through play based academic learning.
+Children are expected to attend Pomme d’Api for two years and it is recommended that the amount of time spent at Pomme d’Api increases in the second year if your child attended the 2 days a week in their first year.
+Increased time at Pomme d’Api will allow the teachers to work in a targeted manner with your child on preparing them for elementary school start, both socially and through play-based academic learning.

 Students who graduate from Pomme d’Api attend Anglophone or Francophone schools in the public or private sector, as well as a variety of immersion programs.
 Attending Pomme d’Api does not give your child priority registration at any one elementary school, but if your child is enrolling in a French Immersion program or a Francophone school, their experience and exposure to French at Pomme d’Api will give them a head start when transitioning to elementary school programs.
-In addition, regularly attending pre-school is a great way to prepare your child for starting school by getting them used to playing and learning in a structured setting with a larger group of peers.
+Also, regularly attending pre-school is a great way to prepare your child for starting school by getting them used to playing and learning in a structured setting with a larger group of peers.

 French in the classroom

-We incorporate French into the children’s daily experience of coming to class through repetition of phrases and expressions during our routines.
-From the start we sing our transitions in French, and French songs will be sung at circle time over and over again.
-It is important to know that we speak French to children in accordance with their ability prior to enrolling at Pomme d’Api, meaning that a child who has no prior mastery will be gradually introduced to French, whereas a child who comes from a Francophone family will be addressed by teachers solely in French.
+We incorporate French into the children’s daily experience of coming to class through the repetition of phrases and expressions during our routines.
+From the start, we sing our transitions in French, and French songs will be sung at circle time over and over again.
+It is important to know that we speak French to children per their ability prior to enrolling at Pomme d’Api, meaning that a child who has no prior mastery will be gradually introduced to French, whereas a child who comes from a Francophone family will be addressed by teachers solely in French.
 As such, all children in the classroom will be continuously exposed to French when spoken to them or around them.
 We want all our students to feel comfortable and understood at school, whether they are new to French or fluent.